amarnathreddy0201/amarnathreddy0201/README.md

       Semantic and instance segmentation have real-world applications such as: Urban planning and smart city management, Medical diagnostics and research, Autonomous vehicles and advanced driver-assistance systems (ADAS), Analyzing  medical scans, and Satellite or aerial imagery.

-**5) How RT-DERT works?**
+## 5) How RT-DERT works?

    Efficient Hybrid Encoder: Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
 This unique Vision Transformers-based design reduces computational costs and allows for real-time object detection.

-    **Key Features**
    Efficient Hybrid Encoder: Baidu's RT-DETR uses an efficient hybrid encoder that processes multiscale features by decoupling intra-scale interaction and cross-scale fusion.
 This unique Vision Transformers-based design reduces computational costs and allows for real-time object detection.

    IoU-aware Query Selection: Baidu's RT-DETR improves object query initialization by utilizing IoU-aware query selection.
 This allows the model to focus on the most relevant objects in the scene, enhancing the detection accuracy.

    Adaptable Inference Speed: Baidu's RT-DETR supports flexible adjustments of inference speed by using different decoder layers without the need for retraining.
 This adaptability facilitates practical application in various real-time object detection scenarios.

-6) Difference between low level and highlevel languages?
+## 6) Difference between low level and highlevel languages?

 High-level languages are easy to understand, debug, and are widely used today.
 They are portable and do not depend on machines.
 Low-level languages, on the other hand, are machine-friendly, difficult to understand, and not portable.
 They are machine-dependent and not commonly used for programming today.

-**7) Difference between pytorch and tensorflow:**
+## 7) Difference between pytorch and tensorflow:**

 a) PyTorch and TensorFlow are two of the most popular deep learning frameworks.
 Both frameworks have their own strengths and weaknesses, and the best choice for you will depend on your specific needs.

      b) PyTorch is a Python-based deep learning framework that is known for its flexibility and ease of use.
 PyTorch uses a dynamic computation graph, which allows you to create and modify your models on the fly.
 This makes PyTorch a good choice for rapid prototyping and experimentation.

      c) TensorFlow is another Python-based deep learning framework that is known for its scalability and performance.
 TensorFlow uses a static computation graph, which means that you need to define your model before you can start training it.
 This can make TensorFlow less flexible than PyTorch, but it also makes TensorFlow more efficient for training large models.

-**8) What is CUDA and why it is used?**
+## 8) What is CUDA and why it is used?**

     Compute Unified Device Architecture (CUDA) is a parallel computing platform and application programming interface (API) that allows software to use certain types of graphics processing units (GPUs) for accelerated general-purpose processing, an approach called general-purpose computing on GPUs (GPGPU).

-**9) CUDA using pytorch:**
+## 9) CUDA using pytorch:**

     a) Check if CUDA is available: